 as well as human assistance)

 If you create an app yourself using some entry-level app creator software (suitable for about 75% of small business companies), you can normally expect a cost from $0 to $700 (USD).
 For example, a popular app creator software called AppyPie is one of the best solutions on the market, and it is the cheapest one.
 However, their interface is not 100% clear to a newbie, so if you don't have any visual programming experience, you may want to use the simplest app creator software called Swiftic.
 It is a bit more expensive but it is really easy to use - no programming skills required!
 Many high-end self-service app creators will cost you from hundreds to thousands of US dollars.
 Hiring a professional outsourced team will cost from thousands to tens of thousands of dollars.
 For low-to-medium complexity apps you can hire a freelance app developer on Fiverr and save a lot of money.
 A local app development team may easily cost you $100,000 or more, so make sure you choose an appropriate option for your budget.

 Don't just hope to get lucky!

 Make yourself lucky!

 Just want to build a small app for fun?
-Go to Step #3 of our guide below to choose an app builder software!
+Go to Step #3 of our guide below to choose your app builder software!